I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 - Research: When starting, I always had a Google tab on.
 I constantly researched all aspects of this site i.e. profile, bidding, proposals, security etc. I used a lot of information from the sites I named above.
 This brought OPTIMIZATION!
 I simply love putting the right effort into things.

 - Merging profiles: I merged my former Elance profile with Upwork.
-This brought MOMENTUM since I already had some few Elance stats.
+This brought MOMENTUM since I already had some few great Elance stats.

 - Complete Upwork Profile: I completed my profile 100%.
 This brought CREDIBILITY.
 Don’t start working there with a half-baked profile.